 Hackathon

-The BRYCK Hackathon is a 2-day sprint designed to turn ideas into business opportunities.
+The BRYCK Hackathon is a 2-day sprint designed to position early ideas in a real-world context.

 Program Overview